krishtech1602/task-8-Clustering/README.md

-K-Means Clustering
+#  K-Means Clustering

- Objective
+##  Objective

-Perform unsupervised learning using K-Means Clustering on a dataset and evaluate the results.
+Perform unsupervised learning using **K-Means Clustering** to group data points into clusters and evaluate the quality of clustering.

-Tools & Libraries
+##  Tools & Libraries

-Python
+- Python

-Pandas
+- Pandas

-Matplotlib
+- Matplotlib / Seaborn

-Scikit-learn
+- Scikit-learn

-Steps
+##  Steps Followed
+1. **Data Loading & Preprocessing**

-Loaded dataset and selected numerical features.
+   - Loaded dataset (e.g., Mall Customer Segmentation).
+   - Selected relevant numerical features for clustering.

+2. **Elbow Method**
+   - Plotted inertia values for different `k` values.
-Applied Elbow Method to find the optimal number of clusters.
+   - Identified the optimal number of clusters.

+3. **K-Means Training**
-Trained K-Means model with chosen K.
+   - Fitted K-Means with the chosen cluster count.

-Assigned cluster labels to data.
+   - Assigned cluster labels to each data point.

-Evaluated using Silhouette Score.
+4. **Evaluation**
+   - Calculated **Silhouette Score** to measure clustering quality.

+5. **Visualization**
-Visualized clusters in 2D with color-coding.
+   - Plotted clusters in 2D with color-coding.
+   - Marked cluster centroids for better interpretation.

-Learning Outcomes
+##  Learning Outcomes

-Understanding of clustering and unsupervised learning.
+- Gained hands-on experience with **unsupervised learning**.

-How to choose optimal clusters using Elbow Method.
+- Learned how to determine the **optimal number of clusters** using the Elbow Method.

-How to evaluate clustering with Silhouette Score.
+- Understood how to evaluate clustering using **Silhouette Score**.
+- Practiced **data visualization** for cluster interpretation.